The Breadwinner (2017 film): Critical response

-On review aggregation website Rotten Tomatoes, the film has an approval rating of 95% based on 105 reviews, with an average rating of 7.90/10.
-The website's critical consensus reads, "The Breadwinner's stunning visuals are matched by a story that dares to confront sobering real-life issues with uncommon—and richly rewarding—honesty."
+On review aggregation website Rotten Tomatoes, the film has an approval rating of 95% based on 106 reviews, with an average rating of 7.9/10.
+The website's critical consensus reads: "The Breadwinner's stunning visuals are matched by a story that dares to confront sobering real-life issues with uncommon—and richly rewarding—honesty."
 On Metacritic, which assigns a normalized rating to reviews, the film has a score of 78 out of 100 based on reviews from 20 critics, indicating "generally favorable reviews".

-Kenneth Turan of the Los Angeles Times gave the film a positive review, writing "...'The Breadwinner' reminds us yet again that the best of animation takes us anywhere at any time and makes us believe."
-Mark Kermode, writing for The Guardian, gave the film 5/5 stars, writing "Along with the eerie beauty of the animation there is a salving streak of humour that softens this tale's sharper edges, reminding us that – for children – laughter and bravery walk hand in hand."
+Kenneth Turan of the Los Angeles Times gave the film a positive review, writing: "...The Breadwinner reminds us yet again that the best of animation takes us anywhere at any time and makes us believe."
+Mark Kermode, writing for The Guardian, gave the film 5/5 stars, writing: "Along with the eerie beauty of the animation there is a salving streak of humour that softens this tale's sharper edges, reminding us that – for children – laughter and bravery walk hand in hand."
 The review also compares the defiant feminist spirit of The Breadwinner to that of the 2007 French-Iranian animation film Persepolis.
-Furthermore, the music by Mychael and Jeff Danna is described as "lyrical and expressive", for evoking elements of Eastern culture and the enchanted story world.
-The director, Nora Twomey, is praised as the "real heroine of the story" for her directorial debut.
+Furthermore, the music by Mychael and Jeff Danna was described as "lyrical and expressive", for evoking elements of Eastern culture and the enchanted story world.
+The director, Nora Twomey, was praised as the "real heroine of the story" for her directorial debut.

 The New York Times selected The Breadwinner as its NYT Critic's pick and further praising Twomey for her "nuanced way with characterization and action".
 The voice cast, in particular Saara Chaudry who voices Parvana, was described as "terrific".